What You Can Learn From Steve Jobs About the Best Online Dating Sites/Apps

 You put up a profile.
 But, the profile is no good.
 You don’t log in regularly.
 The photos are not great nor is the ability to understand the opposite sex.

 You don’t do an active search.
-You don’t write good emails.
+You don’t write good emails or texts.
 You don’t slow men down.
 There’s no warmth; no flirtation.
 It becomes transactional grunt work where dating is suppose to be fun.

 Men are equally to blame.
 But, you can’t control men.
 All you can control is how you present yourself to the world and the paces you put a man through before he meets you.

 It’s important to make a man do a little bit of work to screen him prior to meeting him.
 If you don’t screen a man - you can’t complain he’s a jerk.